Wuhan: Buses

 Local transport is also provided by buses, including trolleybuses.
-The trolleybus system has been operation since 1958.
+The trolleybus system has been in operation since 1958.
 Its first route, which remains in operation today, is route 1.

 Maritime transport

 Wuhan is a major hub for maritime transport in central China.
-The Port of Wuhan provide services for the local population and shipping services.
+The Port of Wuhan provides services for the local population and shipping services.

 Ferry

 Located on the banks of the Yangtze River, Wuhan has a long history of ferry services.
 Modern ferry services were established in 1900 by steam boat.
 In 1937, a train ferry was established to transport train cars from Hankou to Wuchang.
 There are numbered stops around Wuhan where people can get on and off the ferry and there is a tourist ferry in the night.

 Currently, ferry services are provided by the Wuhan Ferry Company.
 In 2010, the company bought ten new ships to replace those that had been in service for 29 years.